 - You will lose or be prevented from obtaining a concealed carry permit.

 - You may lose security clearance.

-Contact a Domestic Violence Defense Lawyer in Eastlake today to understand the penalties you are facing and to find out what we can do for you.
+Contact a Domestic Violence Attorney in Eastlake today to understand the penalties you are facing and to find out what we can do for you.